 What’s the story with the little green lock?

-Those locks all have to do with the verification of the certificates used for the site.
-Those certificates are given by (and paid to) the Certificate authority and they’ll verify the site you’re visiting is genuine.
+These locks all have to do with the verification of the certificates used for the site.
+Those certificates are purchased from a certificate authority (CA) and they’ll verify that the site you’re visiting is genuine.
 Certificates can be purchased from a variety of certificate authority providers at various price points.

-Little green lock: The site’s certificate has been been checked, verified, and paid for.
+Little green lock: The site’s certificate has been authenticated by a reputable certificate authority.
 You’re good to go.

-Little green lock and a name in a green box: This means the site has an Extended Validation Certificate.
-To make a long story short, the site has gone through more vetting with their chosen certificate authority to prove their site is legitimate—that they are who they say they are—to earn this certificate.
+Little green lock and a name in green lettering: This means the site has an extended validation certificate.
+The site has gone through more vetting with their chosen certificate authority to prove their site is legitimate—that they are who they say they are—to earn this certificate.
 This is the URL version of Twitter’s blue check mark.
-An example of this would be Paypal.com.
+An example of this would be paypal.com.

-Red x over lock, https with a red slash through it, or warnings: This is when you should find an alternative site or proceed with extreme caution.
+Red triangle with an exclamation mark, “https” with a red slash through it, or warnings: This is when you should find an alternative site or proceed with extreme caution.
 Don’t panic (but also don’t hand over sensitive info) if you see this warning.
-It could be due to a number of reasons including an expired certificate, malware or something dodgy going on with the site, or something as simple as your computer having the date/time wrong (certifications need to sync with your date/time).
+It could be due to a number of reasons including an expired certificate, malware or something amiss going on with the site, or something as simple as your computer having the date/time wrong (certifications need to sync with your date/time to pass authentication).